Does Coconut Oil Go Bad and What You Can Do About It

 - Make soap or candles

-So now, you should know the answer to “does coconut oil go bad?” is YES, it does go bad if not rightly stored or gets contaminated.
+So there you have it.
+Now you know a bit better about coconut oil.
+Although coconut oil has a long shelf life but that does not mean it can be kept infinitely.
+Always check the expiration date before use and the oil will go bad if not rightly stored or gets contaminated.
 If your coconut oil has been stored for more than six years, you can also assume it is expired and just discard it.